Bryan112802/GVSU-CIS350-TEAMOVERLOAD/docs/software_requirements_specification_final.md

 # Overview

-This doccument is to log and create objectives that we wish to accomplish through the Overload application project.
+This document is to log and create objectives that we wish to accomplish through the Overload application project.
 These requirements help envision and express the type of project we wish to create and give us the programmers organization and logging of our features. <br>
 <br>
 # Software Requirements